wusai2333/trib/doc/labs.md

 ## Machines

 We have set up a cluster of 10 machines.
-You should use those for all of the lab assignments.
+You should use these for all of the lab assignments:

 - vm143.sysnet.ucsd.edu
 - vm144.sysnet.ucsd.edu